-- Personnel Business Personal Property is valued by the business personal property appraiser with assistance from the roving clerk. - Data A common set of data characteristics for each personal property account in Lamar CAD is collected in the field and data entered in the computer system in the office.
+- Personnel Business Personal Property is valued by the business personal property appraiser with the assistance of another appraiser. - Data A common set of data characteristics for each personal property account in Lamar CAD is collected in the field and data entered in the computer system in the office.
 The personal property appraiser collects the field data and maintains electronic property files, making updates and changes gathered from field inspections, newspapers, property renditions, sales tax permit listings, interviews with property owners, and other sources.